rtanwar/bee_test/README.md

     - Give option to logout on main page.
 *
 * display form
+* use session for login
+* validate formdata
+* pass parameter to DB
 * display result based on form value
-* display JSON through REST
+* display JSON result
 * display static page with JS& CSS
 * use Angular
 *